Pirulo

-José Antonio Ruiz Lopéz (born 17 April 1992), commonly known as Pirulo, is a Spanish professional footballer who plays as an attacking midfielder for ŁKS Łódź.
+José Antonio Ruiz Lopéz (born 17 April 1992), commonly known as Pirulo, is a Spanish professional footballer who plays as an attacking midfielder for Gibraltar Football League club St Joseph's.

 Club career

 Spain

 Born in Los Barrios, Cádiz, Andalusia, Pirulo joined Espanyol's youth setup in January 2009, after refusing to train with his previous club, Cádiz.
 He made his senior debut for the former's reserves in 2011, in Tercera División.

 On 8 July 2012 Pirulo signed for another reserve team, Atlético Malagueño also in the fourth tier.
 The following year he moved to Segunda División B club L'Hospitalet, scoring six goals in 30 appearances as his side missed out promotion in the play-offs.

-On 30 June 2014 Pirulo returned to the Pericos and its B-team, now in the third division.
+On 30 June 2014, Pirulo returned to the Pericos and its B-team, now in the third division.
 On 14 July 2015, he joined fellow league team Sabadell.

 Senica

 In July 2016, Pirulo signed a contract with Fortuna Liga club Senica, after impressing on a trial basis.
 He made his professional debut on 16 July, starting in a 0–1 home loss against Slovan Bratislava.